djmsampson/layout2/tbx/layoutdoc/WhyUseLayouts.md

 ## Using layouts

 Neither of these alternatives (purely normalized units or purely pixel units) is particularly useful for a serious user interface.
-Typically there are user\-interface components that should be fixed size: icons, buttons, selectors, etc; and others that should resize with the figure window: graphs, images, prose text, etc. To achieve this one needs to be able to specify which interface components should be fixed size, and which should be variable size.
+Typically there are user interface components that should be fixed size: icons, buttons, selectors, etc; and others that should resize with the figure window: graphs, images, prose text, etc. To achieve this one needs to be able to specify which interface components should be fixed size, and which should be variable size.
 Over the last three decades, layouts have proved to be the method of choice for achieving this.

 ## Example

-Using layouts, some user\-interface components scale with the figure window, whereas others stay fixed.
+Using layouts, some user interface components scale with the figure window, whereas others stay fixed.

 ```matlab
 f = figure( 'Position', 200 * ones( 1, 4 ) );